There’s plenty of interest in the garden now, and here’s a selection of a few plants in flower and looking great at the moment.

 Prunus ‘Matsumae amayadori’

 Perhaps better known as the Japanese flowering Cherry.
 Its name, literally, means ‘Matsumae-big-wave’ for its big white flowers with waving petals.
-It is an eye-catching, small, upright tree with clusters of white flowers which makes a fantastic feature tree with plenty of spring interest.
+It is an eye-catching, small, upright tree with clusters of white flowers, which makes a fantastic feature tree with plenty of spring interest.